achiveIt/JuriDocs/README.md

 Note: User must click on **Add** button to add email in the list of emails who will recieve the share link.
 ![Email Invite](./images/inviteViaEmail.jpeg)
+It may take couple of minutes to recieve an email, please also check your spam folder.

 ### Commenting System
 - Authenticated users can comment on any PDF they own.